getsentry/sentry-dart/dart/README.md

 ##### Tracking HTTP Requests

-The `SentryHttpClient` can also catch exceptions which may occure during requests such as [`SocketException`](https://api.dart.dev/stable/2.13.4/dart-io/SocketException-class.html)s.
+The `SentryHttpClient` can also catch exceptions that may occur during requests such as [`SocketException`](https://api.dart.dev/stable/2.13.4/dart-io/SocketException-class.html)s.
 This is currently an opt-in feature.
 The following example shows how to enable it.